imixs/imixs-workflow/src/site/markdown/quickstart/businessprocess.md

 <img src="../images/modelling/bpmn_screen_00.png"/>

 The Imixs Workflow provides an eclipse based graphical editor to manage workflow models.
 You can create a model from the eclipse IDE and synchronize your model with the Imixs Workflow engine.
-Read the {{{http://www.imixs.org/modeler/}modelling section}} for more details about how to create a  workflow model with the Imixs Modeler.
+For more details about how to create a workflow mode Read the [Modelling Section](../modelling/index.html).

 ##Creating a process instance